Marttilla HouseFilpus Family Genealogy

 The Filpus Name in the United States

-As far as I can determine, there are two Finnish families named Filpus in the United States.
-Both immigrated to northern Michigan around the turn of the twentieth century.
-One family settled in Baraga Michigan and currently has descendants in northern Michigan and Indiana.
-My Filpus family are the descendants of Olaf and Brita Filpus in Simo Finland.
+As far as I can determine, there were three Finnish immigrants named Filpus in northern Michigan.
+All immigrated to the Upper Peninsula of Michigan around the turn of the twentieth century.
+Two families settled in Baraga Michigan and currently has descendants in the Upper Peninsula of Michigan and Indiana.
+My Filpus family are the descendants of Olaf and Brita Filpus from Simo Finland, who immigrated to the Upper Peninsula of Michigan and relocated to Kaleva Michigan.

 Olaf and Brita had eleven children.
 Of those, seven immigrated to the United States.
 Of those, five were daughters, Ida, Maria, Brita, Henricka, Anna and Alma.
-They married Finns in the United States and have spread the Filpus genes through the county but not the name.
-The sons, Uno Konstant and Nils, married and had families in the United States.
+They married Finns in the United States and have spread the Filpus genes through the country but not the name.
+The sons, Uuno Konstant and Nils, married and had families in the United States.
 However, Nils Filpus emigrated to the Soviet Union and disappeared in a Stalinist purge.
-This leaves the Uno Konstant line as the only son to carry on the Filpus name.
+This leaves the Uuno Konstant line as the only son to carry on the Filpus name.

-Uno Konstant had two sons, Uno Waldmar and Waino and one daughter, Lillian.
+Uuno Konstant had two sons, Uuno Waldmar and Waino and one daughter, Lillian.
 Lillian married and raised a family.
 Waino had no children, leaving Uno Waldemar to carry on the Filpus name.

 Uno Waldemar had one son, Uno Wallace and two daughters.
 Both daughters married and raised families.
 Uno Wallace had four sons.
 Of the four sons, only one had sons to carry on the family name.

 Olaf Filpus has many descendants in the United States.
-There are thirty-three great-great-grandchildren, thirty-one great-great-great-grandchildren and eight GGGG grand children, according to my latest data.
+There are thirty-seven great-great-grandchildren, thirty-six great-great-great-grandchildren and fourteen GGGG grand children, according to my latest data.
 Only two can carry on the Filpus name.
 There have been several generations where there was only one carrying on the Filpus name.
 It could die out easily, but has survived so far.

 Family Artifacts